 Just pick the sound you are looking for (ex.
 Ma9) and see which strings would work one of the chord tones! (in this case, 1 3 5 7 9)

 Then, play the rest of the chord tones as fretted notes - on strings that aren't the open string you picked, of course.
 You might find that certain strings work better for different keys... it's really fun to experiment 🔬

-As always, thanks for reading, and if you enjoyed this lesson please let us know in the comments! 😀
+As always, thanks for reading, and if you enjoyed this lesson please let us know! 😀